-Introduction/Objective The duration of vaccine-induced protection against SARS-CoV-2 is shown to be limited.
+Introduction/Objective The duration of vaccineinduced protection against SARS-CoV-2 is shown to be limited.
 The aim of this study was to assess vaccine effectiveness (VE) of a third dose of four different COVID-19 vaccines during Delta variant predominance in Serbia.

-Methods The data for the period from August 18, to October 1, 2021 were used to estimate the incidence rates (IR) of the SARS-CoV-2 infection, COVID-19-related hospitalization, and intensive care unit (ICU) admission.
+Methods The data for the period from Aug 18th to Oct 1st 2021, were used to estimate the incidence rates of the SARS-CoV-2 infection, COVID-19-related hospitalization, and intensive care unit (ICU) admission.
 The study included 41,186 fully vaccinated subjects, of which 13,589 had received the third dose.
-VE was estimated based on the IR ratio following vaccination with three vs. two doses.
+VE was estimated based on the incidence rate ratio following vaccination with three versus two doses.

 Results We found that a third dose of all investigated vaccines reduces the incidence of both SARS-CoV-2 infection and severe illness that requires hospitalization or ICU admission.
 The highest VE against infection demonstrated BNT162b2, followed by Gam-COVID-Vac and BBIBP-CorV.
-Third dose vaccination reduced the risk of hospitalization (IR = 0 for Gam-COVID-Vac and BBIBP-CorV), and ICU admission (IR = 0 for all vaccines).
+Third dose vaccination reduced the risk of hospitalization (incidence rate IR = 0 for Gam-COVID-Vac and BBIBP-CorV), and ICU admission (IR = 0 for all vaccines).
 The hazard distributions for SARS-CoV-2 infection and hospitalization following vaccination with three versus two doses were significantly different.